silvaxxx1/RagApp/README.md

 # 🧠 RagApp – End-to-End Retrieval-Augmented Generation (RAG) System

-**RagApp** is a full-stack, extensible project for building **Retrieval-Augmented Generation (RAG)** systems from scratch — covering everything from data ingestion to LLM-based response generation and deployment.
+**RagApp** is a full-stack, extensible project for building **Retrieval-Augmented Generation (RAG)** systems — from data ingestion to LLM-based responses and deployment.

 ---